hgreenhut/AoD-Website/_posts/2023-5-5-penguin-attack.md

 # comments: true
 ---
 ![Penguin%](../assets/img/penguin_dramatic_image.png)

 Tired of being the victim of data analysis problems, The Penguins decide there is only one thing to do: seige humanity.

 Penguins aren't historically the most dangerous of creatures.
 In fact, throughout human history, there have been precisely [0 recorded cases](https://animalvivid.com/do-penguins-attack-humans/) of a human being killed by a penguin.
 But that doesn't mean it can't happen.

 They may not have a taste for humans, but penguins have sharp, hooked beaks and a mean glare.
 So, it's easy to image that if they attacked in a horde, they could overwhelm a lone human.

 But how many penguins would it take?
 Sticking only to the most scientific methods, I asked my Art of Data class.
-Please absorb the following table of the percent chance of a given number of penguins winning a fight against a human:
+Please absorb the following table of the percent chance a given number of penguins has to win a fight against a single human:

 | # of Penguins | Chance of Winning |
 |---------------|-------------------|